Tesla's massive batteries are powering everything from exotic islands to breweries

-The company released upgraded versions of both the Powerwall and Powerpack and also unveiled its solar roof product.
-Tesla is on track to begin producing and installing its solar roof during the second half of this year.
+The announcement, made just a few days after Tesla acquired SolarCity, showed a bigger push by the automaker to grow its energy business.

-Meanwhile, the company is considering building up to three more battery facilities.
-Tesla’s first battery plant, the Gigafactory, is located in Sparks, Nevada and is slated to operate at full capacity in 2018.
+Although Tesla has yet to get its solar roof product on the market, Tesla’s battery division has been growing.
+To date, 300 megawatt-hours worth of Tesla batteries have been deployed in 18 countries.

-While Tesla ramps up its battery and solar division, the company already has 300 megawatt-hours worth of batteries deployed in 18 countries.
-Here’s a look at some of the biggest projects — from resorts to entire islands — that are currently using Tesla’s Powerpacks to help keep the lights on:
+We rounded up all of infrastructures — from resorts to entire islands — using the Powerpack 2 to help keep the lights on:

 Tesla is helping power a luxury lodge located sitting on the outskirts of Kruger National Park in South Africa.

-The luxury resort, Singita Lodge, privately owns 33,000 acres of land in Kurger National Park, which is home to buffalo, leopards, cheetahs, elephants, and more.
-The resort itself has on-site solar panels running on Tesla's 3,150 kilowatt-hours Powerpack system.
+The luxury resort, Singita Lodge, privately owns 33,000 acres of land in Kurger National Park, which is home to buffalo, leaopards, cheetahs, elephants, and more.
+The resort itself has on-site solar panels running on Tesla's 3,150 kilowatt-hour Powerpack system.

-Singita Lodge practices ecotourism, though it's certainly a pricier form.
-According to Travel + Leisure, the resort has 15 loft suites, spa, fitness center, smoothie and espresso bar, and gym.
-A villa costs 17,9025 rand ($US13,285) a night.
+Singita Lodge practices ecotorousim, though certainly a pricier form.
+According to Travel + Leisure, the resort has 15 loft suites, spa, fitness center, smoothie and espressor bar, and gym.
+A villa costs 17,9025 rand ($13,285) a night.

 The resort says team members lead conservation efforts like the rehabilitation and maintenance of land, wildlife monitoring, and fencing security to initiate anti-poaching methods.